-Students in grade 4 will continue to study Mandarin Chinese or Spanish based on their language choice for third grade.
+Students in grades K-2 study Mandarin Chinese.
 The focus of world language instruction in the elementary grades is content-related and integrated into the grade level curriculum.
-Students discover language learning through the modes of communication: interpersonal, interpretative and presentational.
-They also begin to develop a sense of global awareness by exploring the cultural differences and similarities between themselves and children in either Mandarin Chinese or Spanish speaking countries.
-The curricula are based upon the ACTFL National World-Readiness Standards for Learning Languages.
+Students discover language learning through the three modes of communication: interpersonal, interpretive and presentational They also begin to develop a sense of global awareness by exploring the cultural differences and similarities between themselves and children in Mandarin Chinese speaking countries.
+The curriculum is based upon the ACTFL National World-Readiness Standards for Learning Languages.